-Thomas's Kensington Designated Safeguarding Lead: Prep School Lower School Nathalie Renou 020 7361 6500 020 7937 0583 Deputy Designated Safeguarding Lead: nrenou@thomas-s.co.uk Jo Ebner j ebner@thomas-s.co.uk Thomas's Kindergarten Designated Safeguarding Lead: Kathy Ballantine 020 7738 0400 Deputy Designated Safeguarding Lead: kballantine@thomas-s.co.uk Sandra Walker swalker@thomas-s.co.uk Thomas's Principal/Proprietor Ben Thomas bthomas@thomas-s.co.uk

-AIMS
+lwalters@thomas-s.co.uk

+Online Safety Officer Cerys Yardley

+cyardley@thomas-s.co.uk

+Thomas's Kensington Prep School 020 7361 6500

+Lower School

+Designated Safeguarding Lead: Nathalie Renou

+nrenou@thomas-s.co.uk

+Deputy Designated Safeguarding Lead: Jo Ebner

+jebner@thomas-s.co.uk

+Online Safety Officer Kelly Miller

+kmiller@thomas-s.co.uk

+Thomas's Kindergarten 020 7738 0400

+Designated Safeguarding Lead: Kathy Ballantine

+kballantine@thomas-s.co.uk

+Deputy Designated Safeguarding Lead: Sandra Walker

+swalker@thomas-s.co.uk

+Thomas's Principal/ProprietorBen Thomas 020 7978 0900

+bthomas@thomas-s.co.uk

+PRINCIPLES

+The School is committed to safeguarding and promoting the welfare of children and young people and expects all staff to share this commitment and to create an open environment where staff and pupils feel able to raise concerns, where concerns will be listened to and where support services and other agencies are readily involved.
+Our aims are:

-- To ensure that the welfare of children is given paramount consideration when developing and delivering all school activities - To practise safe recruitment in checking the suitability of staff and volunteers to work with children - To raise awareness of child protection issues and equip children with the skills needed to keep them safe, including the safe use of electronic equipment and access to the Internet - To establish a safe environment in which children can learn and develop - To develop and implement procedures for identifying and reporting cases, or suspected cases, of abuse - To support children who have been abused in accordance with his/her agreed child protection plan - To ensure that children on the school register, of compulsory school age do not miss out on parts of their education through continuous absenteeism - To work with other agencies, where such work is needed, to ensure adequate arrangements to identify, assess and support those children who are suffering significant harm or may suffer significant harm without appropriate intervention - To raise the awareness of all staff of the need to safeguard children and of their responsibilities in identifying and reporting possible cases, or supposed cases, or abuse, including radicalization, children sexual exploitation and online grooming and abuse.
+- to ensure that the welfare of children is given paramount consideration when developing and delivering all school activities - to acknowledge that all children regardless of age, gender, ability, culture, race, language, religion or sexual identity, have equal rights to protection; to feel safe, secure, valued and respected, and feel confident, and know how to approach adults if they have any concerns - to practise safer recruitment in checking the suitability of staff and volunteers to work with children - to raise awareness of child protection issues and equip children with the skills needed to keep them safe, including the safe use of electronic equipment and access to the Internet - to establish a safe environment in which children can learn and develop - to develop and implement procedures for identifying and reporting cases, or suspected cases, of abuse - to support children who have been abused in accordance with his/her agreed child protection plan - to ensure that children on the school register, of compulsory school age do not miss out on parts of their education through continuous absenteesism - to work with other agencies, where such work is needed, to ensure adequate arrangements to identify, assess and support those children who are suffering significant harm or may suffer significant harm without appropriate intervention - to raise the awareness of all staff of the need to safeguard children and of their responsibilities in identifying and reporting possible cases, or supposed cases, or abuse, including radicalization, child sexual exploitation, sexting and online grooming and abuse.

 We recognise that teachers are well placed to observe the outward signs of abuse.
-The school will create a positive ethos amongst the staff so that we can:
+The School will create a positive ethos amongst the staff so that we can:

-- establish and maintain an environment where children feel secure, are encouraged to talk and are listened to - ensure children know that there are adults in the school whom they can approach if they are worried

-• include opportunities in the PSHCE curriculum for children to develop the skills they need to recognise and stay safe from abuse.
+- establish and maintain an environment where children feel secure, are encouraged to talk and are listened to - ensure children know that there are adults in the school whom they can approach if they are worried - include opportunities in the PSHCE curriculum for children to develop the skills they need to recognise and stay safe from abuse.